BrianxTu/Streamerbot-Commands/Stream Management/README.md

 **Description:**
 Sets the stream game or category to the text provided.
-Requires a game argument and CORRECT SPELLING.
+Requires the game argument and CORRECT SPELLING.